 Should the payment due date be mentioned if the payment is on the spot?

-Yes, even if the payment is immediate, the invoice should include a payment due date.
-In such cases, the due date will typically match the invoice date to indicate the transaction terms clearly.
+Yes.
+The invoice should include a payment due date, even where payment is made at the point of transaction.
+In such cases, the payment due date will typically match the invoice issue date to reflect immediate settlement terms clearly in the structured data.

 ClearTax allows each member of a VAT group to have its own endpoint.
 When issuing invoices, the platform ensures that the group’s Tax Registration Number (TRN) is correctly associated with the specific member conducting the transaction, maintaining accurate and compliant invoicing within the VAT group structure.